lanyu0322/PUS2020_LYu/HW5/README.md

 At last, i have compared the models with the Likelihood Ration test and the result indicates that the more complex model is better when evaluating the relationship between population and votes in DE.

-2. who you worked with
+2. who you worked with?

 I worked this assignment on my own.

-3. what things were you responsible
+3. what things were you responsible?
 All (^.^)